Patrick Jameson: Later life

 No. 122 Wing, with Jameson still in command, moved briefly to Copenhagen before returning to Germany and being based at Flensburg, where it was disbanded in September 1945.
 Jameson was then appointed station commander at RAF Schleswigland, followed by a similar role at Wunsdorf from December.
 He was again mentioned in despatches for his war service in the 1946 New Years Honours.
 In March the following year, he was in Haifa, where he was studying at the RAF Staff College there.
 An appointment at the Air Ministry in England followed, where he worked on training for fighters.
 During this time, for his war service, he was awarded the Order of Orange Nassau by the Queen Wilhelmina of the Netherlands.
 The previous year he had been awarded the Silver Star by the United States, also for his war service.

-After a period of leave spent in New Zealand, he was posted to Fighter Command, as commander of the Day Fighter Leaders School at West Raynham.
+After a period of leave spent in New Zealand, Jameson was posted to Fighter Command, as commander of the Day Fighter Leaders School at West Raynham.
 He was promoted to group captain in late 1949 and had a second period in command at Wunsdorf from 1952 to 1954.
 He then had a posting as the senior air staff officer (SASO) at the headquarters of No. 11 Group.
-After two years, he was promoted to air commodore and sent to Germany where he was SASO at the 2nd Tactical Air Force.
+After two years, he was promoted to air commodore and sent to Germany where he was SASO at the headquarters of the 2nd Tactical Air Force.

 In June 1959, Jameson was appointed a Companion of the Order of the Bath in the Queen's Birthday Honours that year.
 After being treated for tuberculosis, which he had contracted earlier in the year, he served as Task Force commander of Operation Grapple at Christmas Island.
 He retired on 6 August 1960 and returned to New Zealand, where he settled in Lower Hutt.
-He died on 1 October 1996 and is buried at Taita Cemetery.
+Jameson died on 1 October 1996 and is buried at Taita Cemetery.